 2. Making sure each child feels connected – Regularly engaging in family activities such as chores, home projects, family games and outings, as well as establishing family traditions, makes children feel connected and loved.

 3. Modeling family values – Modeling for children what is right morally and socially provides a framework for family life/expectations.
-Ensuring that all understand the reasons for, and importance of, the family’s values unify the family unit.
+Ensuring that all understand the reasons for, and importance of, the family’s values unifies the family unit.

 4. Instilling in each child a sense of autonomy – Allowing children to experience the independence needed to demonstrate their understanding of the family’s core values provides a sense of empowerment.
 Permitting each child to make age-appropriate decisions that include addressing challenges and learning from mistakes instills confidence.